Banks lead European shares lower as US fine concern hits Commerzbank

-* Austrian banks hit by CEE exposure, investor haircut (Adds quote, detail, updates prices)
+* Austrian banks hit by CEE exposure (Adds detail, quote, updates prices)

 The New York Times reported that Commerzbank’s settlement was expected to include at least $500 million in penalties.
 This compares to an almost $9 billion settlement struck by France’s BNP Paribas in a similar case earlier this year.

-“Stories about banks getting embroiled in regulatory investigations will be the new narrative for quite some time,” Michael Hewson, chief market analyst at CMC Markets, said.

-Mike Reuter, a broker at Tradition, said a fine of up to around one billion dollars would be accepted by the market.
+Mike Reuter, a broker at Tradition, said a fine of around one billion dollars would be accepted by the market.

 “Unless they get a very big fine like BNP, I don’t think it will suffer like the other banks (hit by U.S. investigations),” he said.